 Patient Out-of-Pocket Expenses

-For patients with chronic diseases like bleeding disorders, out-of-pocket expenses for prescription drugs are a significant problem.
-The average annual cost of treatment for a person with hemophilia is $300,000.
+For patients with chronic diseases like bleeding disorders out of pocket expenses for prescription drugs are a significant concern.
+The average annual cost of clotting factor therapies for a person with severe hemophilia is roughly $300,000.
 Medical expenses for a person with severe hemophilia, the most common form of hemophilia, can be twice that.
 A person with an inhibitor (an immune response to replacement clotting factor) usually has expenses over a million dollars a year.

-The treatment needs of a person with a bleeding disorder don’t vary during the year.
-Patients need access to replacement clotting factor or other non-factor therapy year round.
-Even the “average” hemophilia patient incurs tens of thousands of dollars of expenses monthly.
+The treatment needs of a person with a bleeding disorder don’t typically vary during the year.
+Patients need access to replacement clotting factor or other non-factor therapy year ‘round.
+Even the “average” hemophilia patient incurs tens of thousands of dollars of expenses monthly due to the treatment.